Gideon Hawley: Missionary to the Indians

 In 1753, Hawley accepted a position from the commissioners of Indian affairs to establish a mission among the Six Nations at the town of Oquaga on the Susquehanna, near what is now Windsor, New York, in the area where another Yale graduate, Rev. Elihu Spencer, had made an unsuccessful attempt at ministry in the late 1740s.
 Hawley left for the site in 1754.
 Besides acting as a missionary, Hawley also acted as an interpreter at this post.

 French and Indian War

 The French and Indian War did not affect his mission until 1756, when he was forced to leave.
-He then went to Boston and joined the army as chaplain of Colonel Richard Gridley's regiment, and attempted after this campaign to return to the Iroquois mission, but the enterprise proved too hazardous.
+He then went to Boston and joined the army as chaplain of Colonel Richard Gridley's regiment, and attempted after this campaign to return to the Haudenosaunee mission, but the enterprise proved too hazardous.
 He spent the winter in West Springfield, Massachusetts, and tried to rejoin his mission in the spring of 1757, but an outbreak of small pox there prevented him from returning.
 The commissioners of the Society for propagating the gospel appointed him pastor of the Indian tribes at Mashpee, Massachusetts, where he was installed in April 1758 and remained as a missionary until his death in 1807.